Updated 22 January 2020

 The new rule prohibits the carriage of any of the above items onboard Kuwaiti flagged ships.
 Foreign flagged ships are only prohibited from using any such item while operating in Kuwaiti waters and must keep all their single-use plastic items locked in a store during their stay in Kuwaiti ports and during their passage through the territorial waters of Kuwait.

-In order to document compliance during port state control, foreign flagged ships intending to enter a port in India or Kuwait will be required to make a log entry identifying:
+In order to document compliance during port state control, foreign flagged ships intending to enter a port in Kuwait will be required to make a log entry identifying:

-However, both governments state that no detention of foreign ships will be enforced on basis of the single-use plastic prohibitions when in force.
-It is also important to note that, the two countries will no longer permit single-use plastic items to be discharged to their port reception facilities.
-Ships trading frequently to India or Kuwait may therefore have to adjust their garbage management plan accordingly in order to facilitate discharge of single use plastic items elsewhere.
+However, the government states that no detention of foreign ships will be enforced on basis of the single-use plastic prohibitions when in force.
+It is also important to note that, Kuwait will no longer permit single-use plastic items to be discharged to its port reception facilities.
+Ships trading frequently to Kuwait may therefore have to adjust their garbage management plan accordingly in order to facilitate discharge of single use plastic items elsewhere.
 Remember – under MARPOL Annex V, all plastic waste generated during the normal operation of the ship is strictly banned from discharge in any waters!

 Avoiding single-use plastic